Mark-Waweru/alx-low_level_programming/0x00-hello_world/README.md

 5-printf.c  is a C program that prints exactly "with proper grammer, but the outcome is a piece of art" followed by a new line.

 6-size.c is a C program that prints the size of various types on the computer it is compiled and run on.

+100-intel file generates the assembly code(intel syntax) of a C code and save it in an output file

+101-quote.c file is a C program that prints exactly and that piece of art is useful" - Dora Korpar,2015-10-19